arthaud-proust-rd/bypass-youtube-ads/README.md

 2. In Chrome (or any chromium-based navigator like Brave or Arc), go to "Manage extensions"
 3. Enable "Developer mode"
 4. Click on "Load unpacked" and select "bypass-youtube-ads" folder
+5. That's it !
+You can go to youtube.com to watch your video, the extension should now works.
+(You can check logs in the console).

 [Read an external "install extension in developer mode" tutorial here](https://bashvlas.com/blog/install-chrome-extension-in-developer-mode/)